cdellacqua/express-knex-typescript-template/README.md

 ## docker

-This template includes a docker-compose.yml that is used to startup a PostgreSQL and a Redis container.
+This template includes a docker-compose.yml that is used to startup a PostgreSQL container.
 The following commands can be used to manage the containers:
 - `docker-compose up -d`: starts the containers in detached mode, so they won't block your shell
 - `docker-compose down`: stops and removes the containers, by default **removing also all the data**.
 To enable data persistence you just can uncomment some lines in docker-compose.yml as described in the file
 - `docker-compose exec postgres psql -U default -d default`: logs your shell into the PostgreSQL CLI client of the container
-- `docker-compose exec redis redis-cli`: logs your shell into the Redis CLI client of the container
 - `docker-compose build`: rebuilds the containers, useful if you edit the Dockerfile or to the init.sql script

 ## Project structure